👮🏼♂️ The Silent Memory Corruption

 Overview

 Learn how to detect memory violations that can silently corrupt GPU programs, even when tests appear to pass.
-Using NVIDIA’s compute-sanitizer (avaible through pixi) with the memcheck tool, you’ll discover hidden memory bugs that could cause unpredictable behavior in your GPU code.
+Using NVIDIA’s compute-sanitizer (available through pixi) with the memcheck tool, you’ll discover hidden memory bugs that could cause unpredictable behavior in your GPU code.

 Key insight: A GPU program can produce “correct” results while simultaneously performing illegal memory accesses.